Server Installation

 You can also disable the kiosk mode via command line.
 Therefore, you need to run the following command:

-sudo cbpi chromium off
+cbpi chromium off

 You will see the following output that the file has been removed from the autostart folder: